The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 Challenges 1-19 are the basics of what you'll want to know for this course.

+Challenges 20 you should skip.
+It involves executing a file that we can't see the contents of.

-Challenges 20-50 are more advanced.
+Challenges 21-50 are more advanced.

 </details>